OpenTreeOfLife/otindex/README.md

 A pyramid implementation of a treestore (and possibly general) index for Open Tree of Life.

 In progress; not production ready.
-Currently set up to use a local postgresql database.
+Currently set up to simply use a local postgresql database.

-## Tech and versions used in development
+## Tech used in development

 * python 2.7.10
 * [pyramid](http://www.pylonsproject.org/) v 1.5.7